aws/amazon-freertos/tools/cmake/README.md

 ### Generate build files

-To run CMake for Amazon FreeRTOS, you need to specify 2 things,
+To run CMake for FreeRTOS, you need to specify 2 things,

 1. Target MCU, e.g., TI's CC3220SF LaunchPad.
 1. Compiler to use, e.g., GCC for ARM.
 Note that you need to make sure it's either in `PATH`